Acly/comfyui-inpaint-nodes/README.md

 ### Fill Masked

-This fills the masked area with a smooth transition at the border.
+This fills the masked area, with a smooth transition at the border.
 It has 3 modes:
 * `neutral`: fills with grey, good for adding entirely new content
 * `telea`: fills with colors from surrounding border (based on algorithm by Alexandru Telea)
-* `navier-stokes`: fills with colors from surrounding border (based on fluid dynamics discovered by Navier-Stokes)
+* `navier-stokes`: fills with colors from surrounding border (based on fluid dynamics described by Navier-Stokes)

 | Input | Neutral | Telea | Navier-Stokes |
 |-|-|-|-|